auraflaa/Olist-Customer-Satisfaction-Analysis/Case Study Guide.md

 ---
 ### **Prepare**

 For this project, you will use a public dataset that mirrors real-world e-commerce transactions.
+You can download the recommended dataset here:
-A highly recommended dataset is the **Online Retail II Data Set** from the UCI Machine Learning Repository.
-It contains transactional data from a UK-based online retailer.
+* **[Online Retail II Data Set](https://archive.ics.uci.edu/dataset/502/online+retail+ii)** from the UCI Machine Learning Repository.

 (Note: This public dataset will serve as a proxy for StyleSpire's internal data.
 For this case study, it is appropriate and will allow you to answer the business questions.
 Due to data privacy policies, you cannot use personally identifiable information to connect purchases directly to individuals.)